Feugmo/feugmo.github.io/_pages/home.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome to the Feugmo Research Group @UWaterloo

 Our research is focused on computation, machine learning and AI methods for materials in areas related to sustainability, gas sensors, aerospace and healthcare.
-The  group mainly engages multiscale simulations, including First principle calculations,  Molecular Dynamics, Monte Carlo,  and Phase-field model together with machine learning to discover cutting-edge materials
+The  group mainly engages multiscale simulations, including First principle calculations,  Molecular Dynamics, Monte Carlo,  and Phase-field model together with machine learning to discover cutting-edge technologies

 ****
 **Group Leader:** [Conrard Giresse Tetsassi Feugmo](https://uwaterloo.ca/chemistry/people-profiles/conrard-giresse-tetsassi-feugmo), Assistant Professor